 The movement for a sanitary district began in 1970 and grew out of a need to stem the pollution of local area lakes and tributaries to the Fox River due to poorly performing septic systems, along with a concern for public health.
 The Lakes Region Sanitary District was established as a government agency under the Illinois Sanitary District Act of 1936 in 1972.

 In 1977, the District entered into an intergovernmental agreement with Lake County Public Works to transmit sewerage from the District to the new regional treatment facility.
 The first District sewer line was constructed in 1978.

 The District is governed by a Board of Trustees.
-The three members of the Board of Trustees (President, Vice President /Clerk and Treasurer) are individually appointed by the Lake County Board for a 3-year term.
+The three members of the Board of Trustees (President, Vice President and Clerk) are individually appointed by the Lake County Board for a 3-year term.
 Day-to-day operations of the District are accomplished by District staff (District Manager, Financial Manager and office staff, Operations Manager and field staff, and outside consultants for engineering and legal affairs).
 See our Contact Us page for the listing of these individuals.

 Board meetings are generally held on the second Thursday of each month (Schedule) at 7:00 PM at the District office in Ingleside.
 The meetings are open to all area residents.
 Those who wish to have items included in the agenda should contact the District Manager at least 10 days in advance of the meeting.
 Return to top.